Cuban Salsa: Siete (7) – Panqué

 In several turn patterns starting with Siete, the leader need to grab hold of the hand to continue.
 Siete Loco is an example:

-I love to grab that hand if available(!), then roll her out with a two handed double left (rare) turn, then do the rest of Siete Loco or what about this fantastic move, Siete Alborotado (excited, agitated):.
+I love to grab that hand if available(!), then roll her out with a two handed Coca Cola left (rare) turn, then do the rest of Siete Loco or what about this exciting move, Siete Alborotado (excited, agitated):

-One can only wonder where a follow has picked up such bad behavior.
-It could have been from this RuedaStandard.com video:
+One can only wonder where a Follow has picked the bad behavior of styling the right arm and hand instead of making it available for the Lead to continue.
+It could have been from this “RuedaStandard.com” video:

-Sad that Ruedastandard.com is capable of doing a move this wrong.
-First they use the naughty version of this very important basic move, the lead sneaking up close behind the follow.
-And they prefer styling the follow’s left arm and head instead of making it available for the lead.
+Sad that “Ruedastandard.com” is capable of doing a move this wrong.
+First they use the naughty version of this very important basic move, the Lead sneaking up close behind the Follow.
+And they prefer to style the Follow’s left hand instead of making it available for the Lead.

-In most of the more than 50 videos I have found, follow has her hand on her left shoulder, as she should, but that isn’t enough.
-In too many videos it looks like follow knows she should go to her shoulder, but not really understands why.
+In most of the more than 50 videos I have found, the Follow has her hand on her left shoulder, as she should, but that isn’t enough.
+In too many videos it looks like the Follow knows she should go to her shoulder, but without understanding why.
 The important thing is to make the hand available for the lead.

 There is another very important requirement, missing in all the videos I have found.
 Please mail me a tip if you find one:

-Follow should twist her body exactly enough to look into the eyes of the lead!
+The Follow should twist her body exactly enough to look into the eyes of the Lead!

-Instead of pushing the follow’s right shoulder gently as signal to unwrap, the leader could “push clap” the follow’s hand, if it is presented to the leader in an inviting “clap me” manner.
+Instead of pushing the Follow’s right shoulder gently as signal to unwrap, the Lead could “push clap” the Follow’s hand, if it is presented to the him in an inviting “clap me” manner.